Sapa Entry Requirements

 Visa-Free Entry

-Citizens of certain countries can enter Vietnam for tourism without a visa for a limited period.
+Citizens of selected countries can enter Vietnam visa-free for tourism and proceed directly to Sapa

 Includes